 In case you can’t make it out, it says, “This stone is laid in memory of Thomas J. Stirling, surgeon of Halifax, Nova Scotia, who died on Board the mail Boat Rosemary, off St. George’s 25 February, 1846 Aged 32 Years”.
 Too young to die, but so is almost everyone you’ll find in any cemetery before 1900.

 Returning to Duke of York street St George we pass one historical building after another including the first Bermuda seat of government dating back to 1642 and the first stone building on Bermuda.
 It was the start of a great architectural tradition.

 The various little lanes and alleys that run off Duke of York Street have interesting names like Pieces of Eight Lane and

-We come to one called Folly Lane and find a ruin that reminds me of Tintern Abbey that I visited a few years ago in Wales, but because I did my research in the museums I know that it is a pile of stone that was erected to replace St. Peter’s Church until St. Georgians got sentimental about the old church and chucked things in more than half way through construction.
+We come to one called Folly Lane and find a ruin that reminds me of Tintern Abbey that I visited a few years ago in Wales.
+Because I did my research in the St George museums I know that it is a pile of stone is technically not a ruin in the true sense of the word.
+What you see was erected to replace St. Peter’s Church until St. Georgians got sentimental about the old church and chucked things in more than half way through construction.
 I’ve committed many follies in my lifetime, but none to match this.

 Time now to go looking for those famous fortifications.
 We walk north on Government Hill Road which becomes a narrow lane with very little traffic until we come to the absolutely stunning Tobacco Bay which has a couple of interesting stories associated with it.
 See, these museum visits are paying off, but first have you seen a nicer looking small bay?
 Considering we have the place entirely to ourselves it’s pretty awesome.